raspstephan/ESS-Python-Tutorial/materials/week2/0_last_week_review.md

   * ```conda install PACKAGE_NAME```
   * ```conda install -c conda-forge PACKAGE_NAME```

-# Do this before the end of class TODAY!
+# Do this before the end of class TODAY :computer:
 * Install ```netCDF4``` and ```cartopy``` in your anaconda installation by typing
 ```
 $ conda install netcdf4 cartopy